Can You Refinance a USDA Loan or Mortgage? | 2025

 • To cash-out home equity

-To refinance from a USDA loan into a conventional one, most lenders will require at least 3 percent home equity.
+To refinance a USDA loan to conventional, most lenders will require at least 3 percent home equity.

 If your goal is to remove mortgage insurance, you’ll need at least 20 percent equity (meaning your loan-to-value ratio is 80 percent or less).